Walk Date: 11/03/2018

 Click the Register Now button at the top of the page to get started right away.

 The route starts and ends at the Central Park in Pasadena.
-The 2.4 mile route goes along the north side of Colorado Blvd and then turns around on Lake to continue along the south side of Colorado Blvd.
+The 2.4 mile route goes along the south side of Colorado Blvd and then turns around on Lake to continue along the north side of Colorado Blvd.
 Part of the route is on the Historic Route 66!
 (Route is subject to change.)
 It is fully accessible for wheelchairs and strollers.

 There is paid parking throughout Old Town Pasadena including a parking garage across from the park on Raymond called the Del Mar Metro Station.
 Please note that the metered parking surrounding the park is time limited and you may get ticketed.
 See https://www.oldpasadena.org/visit/maps-and-parking/ for a list of possible parking options.